codeforamerica/ohana-api-dev-box/README.md

 (If you want to use VMWare Fusion instead of VirtualBox, write `vagrant up --provider=vmware_fusion` instead of `vagrant up` when building the VM for the first time.
 After that, Vagrant will remember your provider choice, and you won't need to include the `provider` flag again.)

 If the base box is not present, `vagrant up` fetches it first.
-The setup itself takes about 10 minutes.
+The virtual machine setup itself takes about 2 minutes and 15 seconds on my MacBook Air.
 After the installation has finished, you can access the virtual machine with

     host $ vagrant ssh
     Welcome to Ubuntu 12.04 LTS (GNU/Linux 3.2.0-23-generic-pae i686)